WSSUS model

 The WSSUS (Wide-Sense Stationary Uncorrelated Scattering) model provides a statistical description of the transmission behavior of wireless channels.
-"Wide-sense stationarity" means the second-order moments of the channel are stationary, which means that they depends only on the time difference, while "uncorrelated scattering" refers to the delay τ due to scatterers.
+"Wide-sense stationarity" means the second-order moments of the channel are stationary, which means that they depend only on the time difference, while "uncorrelated scattering" refers to the delay τ due to scatterers.

 Modelling of mobile channels as WSSUS (wide sense stationary uncorrelated scattering) has become popular among specialists.
 The model was introduced by Phillip A. Bello in 1963.

 A commonly used description of time variant channel applies the set of Bello functions and the theory of stochastic processes.